QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

   \end{align}

-Back to solving the problem
+Back to Solving the Problem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To solve the Lagrangian extremization problem, we compute first